jetspiking/Taskbar11/README.md

 # Information
 All adjusted registry settings can be viewed in [TaskbarSettingsController.cs](https://github.com/jetspiking/Taskbar11/blob/main/Taskbar11/Taskbar11/Controllers/TaskbarSettingsController.cs).

+## Prioritized
+- [Halted] Taskview for a top-aligned taskbar (thanks to @Naamloos for submitting [issue 25](https://github.com/jetspiking/Taskbar11/issues/25))
+- Application should not be able to open more than one time (thanks to @Euclidite for suggesting in [issue 14](https://github.com/jetspiking/Taskbar11/issues/14))
+- Audio button in toolbar which opens the old audio mixer (SndVol.exe in system32)

+## Upcoming
+- Wi-Fi and Energy-symbol in toolbar (thanks to @Euclidite for suggesting)
+- Close to background button that silently continues application without taskbar icon (thanks to @Euclidite for suggesting)

 # Contributing
 Bugs can be reported by opening issues.
 Ideas to include specific registry settings can also be discussed by opening an issue.